ewowi/StarDocs/docs/StarLight/GettingStarted.md

 ## Getting Started

-* Follow StarBase steps using StarLeds binary
+* Follow StarBase steps using StarLight binary
     * [StarBase](/StarDocs/StarBase/GettingStarted)

 * Select the LEDs tab in the UI